ahmed7am1d/ToDoApp-Clean-Architecture/README.md

 --------
 The system will allow you to do the following:
  - Having your own database of your tasks
- - Having your own profile
+ - Having your own profile (Profile picture,
- - Loggin daily tasks
+ - Loggin todo tasks
- - Logging weekly tasks
+ - Logging InProgress tasks
+ - Loggin finished tasks
+ - Deadline for your tasks
+ - Modifying tasks
+ - Delete tasks
- - Tracking your habits
+ - Tracking your habits (Soon...)
- - Usage of pormodo technique <br>
+ - Usage of pormodo technique (Soon...) <br>
  And More is coming ... !

  App Internal Features: